adams85/po/README.md

 The toolset consists of the following components:
  - **A localization API** which provides the translations for the application.
    -  In .NET Core this infrastructure is available out-of-the-box.
 The key interfaces are *IStringLocalizer*, *IHtmlLocalizer*, *IViewLocalizer*.
 Due to the modular design of .NET Core it's easy to provide a custom implementation which uses PO files as its source.
 A sample implementation can be found [here](https://github.com/adams85/aspnetskeleton/tree/NetCore/source/Web/UI/Infrastructure/Localization).
    - .NET Framework doesn't have such an API but it's not difficult to define something similar to what .NET Core provides.
-My approach to this is [available](https://github.com/adams85/aspnetskeleton/tree/NetCore/source/Web/UI/Infrastructure/Localization) in my utility library.
+My approach to this is [available](https://github.com/adams85/common/tree/master/source/Karambolo.Common/Localization) in my utility library.
 The key interface here is *ITextLocalizer*.
 A sample implementation is [available](https://github.com/adams85/aspnetskeleton/tree/NetFramework/source/Web/UI/Infrastructure/Localization), as well.
  - **An extractor tool** which scans the source files (Razor views, code-behind files, etc.) of the application and extracts the texts to translate.
 With [Roslyn](https://github.com/dotnet/roslyn) on board implementing such a tool is not a tough job again **if** a naming convention is used consistently in the application source code.
 E.g. I always access the localizer object through a property named *T* (sample [here](https://github.com/adams85/aspnetskeleton/blob/NetCore/source/Web/UI/Controllers/AccountController.cs#L281)) what provides a terse syntax and what's more important, makes text extracting possible.
-My sample ASP.NET project also includes a ready-to-use implementation of a tool of this kind: .NET Core version is available [here](https://github.com/adams85/aspnetskeleton/tree/NetCore/source/Tools/POTools) and .NET Framework version [here](https://github.com/adams85/aspnetskeleton/tree/NetFramework/source/Tools/POTools).
+My sample ASP.NET project also includes a ready-to-use implementation of a tool of this kind: .NET Core version is available [here](https://github.com/adams85/aspnetskeleton/tree/NetCore/source/Tools/POTools) and .NET Framework version is [here](https://github.com/adams85/aspnetskeleton/tree/NetFramework/source/Tools/POTools).
 (This is a command-line tool which can be built independently of the web application using the *Tools.sln* solution.)
 Its usage as simple as follows:
    ```
    dotnet potools.dll scan | dotnet potools.dll extract /o=project.pot
    ```
    (On .NET Framework use `potools.exe` instead of `dotnet potools.dll`.)
-   It's important to change the working directory to your project's directory before you issue the command to get correct source reference paths.
+   It's important to change the working directory to the project's base directory before issuing the command to get correct source reference paths.
 Alternatively, you can use the */p* optional arguments to set a base path other then the current directory.
  - **An editor tool** which enables editing the extracted PO templates.
 As the PO file format is easy for humans to read, it's even possible to use a simple text editor.
 However, there are much more productive tools.
 I recommend [Poedit](https://poedit.net/), which is available on multiple platforms, moreover, it has some essential features like merging different versions of a PO file.

 ### If you have questions or suggestions